stevegrunwell/write-some-docs/slides.md

 Be wary anytime someone claims that they don't need to write documentation because their code is "self-documenting".

-Even with every argument and return type strictly-typed and every method name being as clear as possible, any non-trivial codebase will have some areas where additional context is needed.
+No matter how strict your types and well-named your methods, any non-trivial codebase will have some areas where additional context would be helpful.
 You don't need to be duplicative, but err on the side of more documentation than less.

-Remember: having documentation isn't a weakness nor point of shame, and saying your code is "self-documenting" is akin to saying "that sucks you're having problems, it works on my machine."
+Remember: having documentation isn't a weakness nor point of shame, so don't let anyone shame you into thinking otherwise.

 ----